Chipt-Productions/aoc-swift-2023/README.md

 which was a fun bit of practice, since reduce is a method I don't use very often (and should probably think to use more...).

-Part 2 gets into recursions, which is also something I don't work on very often.
-Ridiculousness of the story aside (winning lottery tickets giving dupe tickets?), I *suppose* 🤷🏼‍♀️ it was "fun" to complete this part. 😅

 Overall, today felt like the day I started feeling more comfortable in Swift - thinking of my data with Structs and Sets, understanding types and how to handle optionals, using smart instance methods, and composing my code in a way which